Yordan Alvarez Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is fifth in the league with a collective 10 strikeouts per nine innings.
+- The Twins pitching staff is second in the league with a collective 10.7 strikeouts per nine innings.

-- The Twins' 1.90 team ERA ranks first across all MLB pitching staffs.
+- The Twins have a 1.74 team ERA that leads all league pitching staffs.

-- The Twins surrender the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- The Twins allow the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- The Twins are sending Gray (1-0) out to make his second start of the season.
+- Ryan (1-0) gets the starting nod for the Twins, his second this season.

-- The right-hander last appeared on Saturday against the Kansas City Royals, when he threw five scoreless innings while giving up three hits.
+- His most recent appearance came on Sunday against the Kansas City Royals, when the righty went six innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.